unum-cloud/usearch/README.md

 assert counts[0] <= 10
 ```

-Working with large collections you may also want to override the default `threads` and `copy` arguments.
+You can also override the default `threads` and `copy` arguments in bulk workloads.
 The first controls the number of threads spawned for the task.
-The second controls, wether a
+The second controls whether the vector itself will be persisted inside the index.
+If you can preserve the lifetime of the vector somewhere else, you can avoid the copy.

-#### User Defined Metrics in Python
+#### User-Defined Metrics in Python

-Assuming the language boundary exists between Python user code and C++ implementation, passing a Python callable to the engine, isn't the most efficient solution.
+Assuming the language boundary exists between Python user code and C++ implementation, there are more efficient solutions than passing a Python callable to the engine.
 Luckily, with the help of [Numba][numba], we can JIT compile a function with a matching signature and pass it down to the engine.

 ```py